deliveroo/deliveroo.engineering/_posts/2019-12-14-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

   - "Tugberk Ugurlu"
 excerpt: >
   One of the limitation of Go programming language is the lack of built-in object constructor support.
-In this post, we will see how this have a negative impact on the code we write and how we can get around that by gluing togther some of the exising language concepts.
+In this post, we will see how this can have a negative impact on the code we write and how we can get around that by gluing together some of the existing language concepts.
 ---

 Coming from a heavy production experience with languages such as C# and TypeScript, I must admit